 Push/pull crown.
 This is the basic type of crown.
-In its default position is when it's pushed all the way to the case.
-This is when you can manually wind your watch.
+Its default position is when it's pushed all the way to the case.
+This is when you can manually wind the watch by turning it clockwise.
 You can adjust the time and date by pulling it at different positions and turning in a specific direction.

 Screw-down crown.
-This feature are for watches that need better water resistance and to prevent the intrusion of water into the movement.
+This feature are for watches that has higher water resistance to prevent the intrusion of water into the movement.

-If your watch has this type of crown, you need to unscrew it first before operating it.
+If your watch has this type of crown, you need to unscrew it first before any kind of operation.
 When fully unscrewed, the crown will disengage and then it can function like a push/pull type.
 You can then screw it back after you are done.
 You may need to slightly press it while turning to be able to have it engage the screw treads.

 Water use.
 Make sure the crown is in its base position before doing so or if it's a screw-down crown, make sure it's screwed back in tightly.